crisbee/IntroToDataPowerOnDockerLab/README.md

 ### The computer you will be doing this lab on needs...
 The easiest way to make sure you have the right setup is to contact chase.horvath@ibm.com and request an online environment.

-#### If not using a supplied environemnt
+#### If not using a supplied environment
-If you want to set up your own environemnt, you will need a system with the following characteristics:
+If you want to set up your own environment, you will need a system with the following characteristics:
 * A virtual machine with a Linux based operating system with a GUI.
 (CentOS is highly recommended and is what this lab was written for.)
 * A user with sudo/root access
 * An Internet connection.
 A virtual machine will work fine and is encouraged.